-Managing Participants undertaking Work for the Dole Activities
+Managing job seekers undertaking Work for the Dole Activities

-System step: The Provider must schedule the daily participation requirements into the Job Seeker Calendar-a tool in the Department's IT Systems that assists Providers to manage and monitor Participants with requirements on their caseload.
-For Participants who are not capable of self-reporting their attendance at Activities, the Provider must enter the attendance result on behalf of the Participant by close of the business of the day of the requirement.
+System step: The Provider must schedule the daily participation requirements into the job seeker's Electronic Calendar, a tool in the Department's IT Systems that assists Providers to manage and monitor job seekers with requirements on their caseload.
+For job seekers who are not capable of self-reporting their attendance at Activities, the Provider must enter the attendance result on behalf of the job seeker by close of the business of the day of the requirement.

-Documentary Evidence: For Participants in Work for the Dole activities, Providers must ensure that they maintain records of attendance (for example, time records or attendance results submitted through the 'Supervisor' mobile device application or the Participant's evidenced based self-reporting of attendance) so that it can be confirmed whether a Participant has met their requirement.
-This must be done by Close of Business on the day of the Participant's attendance, unless the Participant does not record their own attendance when required to do so, in which case their payment will be suspended and Providers will have up to 28 days to record the appropriate result once contact is made with the Participant.
+Documentary Evidence: For job seekers in Work for the Dole Activities, Providers must ensure that they maintain records of attendance (for example, time records or attendance results submitted through the 'Supervisor' mobile device application or the job seeker's evidenced based self-reporting of attendance) so that it can be confirmed whether a job seeker has met their Six Month Activity Requirement or Annual Activity Requirement.
+This must be done by close of business on the day of the job seeker's participation, unless the job seeker does not record their own attendance when required to do so, in which case their payment will be suspended and Providers will have up to 28 days to record the appropriate result once contact is made with the job seeker.
 For more information refer to the Activity Management Guideline and the Work for the Dole IT Supporting Document.